 |It was in a quiet corner of a small railroad yard on the edge of the Brooklyn neighborhood in southeast Portland, Ore.
 It was only a four-stall annex on the site of a long-gone, larger roundhouse.
 But where else in the U.S. could you find such a collection of classic rolling stock?|

 Big steam, cab unit diesels, historic passenger cars -- it was here.
-Throw in what is gradually becoming the ONLY operational ALCO PA, and...
+Throw in what is gradually becoming the first operational ALCO PA in 40 years, and...

 The building was constructed next to the original SP roundhouse in 1942.
 Although the original structure was torn down years ago, its little brother survived until 2012, as busy as ever...and the turntable out back still worked!